The Real Value of SEO: Measuring the Cost, Benefits, and ROI of Organic Search

 In a hurry?
 Here's the main takeaway: SEO can increase sales and conversions for your website.
-That's why it's valuable.
+That's why SEO is valuable.

 If you've got a some time to find out how SEO works, please keep on reading to learn the thoughts of someone who's done SEO for more than 20 years.